Make Quick Homemade Pizza Dough For Less Than $1

-But I’ve never posted the pizza crust recipe alone, and since it’s such a big part of our regular menus, I thought it would make it easier for you to find and use just the dough recipe (which, by the way, I also use as the basis for this pesto bread recipe and this calzone recipe).
+But I’ve never published the pizza crust recipe alone, and since it’s such a big part of our regular menus, I thought it would make it easier for you to find and use just the dough recipe (which, by the way, can also be used as the basis for this pesto bread recipe and this calzone recipe).

 But as the kids grew older they started adding more vegetables until by high school we were all pretty much eating the same thing.
 And so I started making just one big pizza at that point, because it’s a little quicker than making the individual sizes.